Murder of David Amess

-On 15 October 2021, David Amess, a British Conservative Party politician and Member of Parliament for Southend West, died after being stabbed multiple times at a constituency surgery at Belfairs Methodist Church Hall in Leigh-on-Sea, Essex.
-Ali Harbi Ali, a 25-year-old British man and Islamic State sympathiser, was arrested at the scene.
-He was found guilty of murder and the preparation of terrorist acts in April 2022, and was sentenced to life imprisonment with a whole life order.
+On 15 October 2021, David Amess, a British Conservative Party politician and Member of Parliament for Southend West, was fatally stabbed at a constituency surgery at Belfairs Methodist Church Hall in Leigh-on-Sea, Essex.
+His killer, Ali Harbi Ali, a British citizen and Islamic State sympathiser, was arrested at the scene.
+In April 2022, Ali was convicted of murder and the preparation of terrorist acts, and sentenced to life imprisonment with a whole life order.

 Background

-Sir David Amess was a long-serving politician who entered Parliament in 1983 as MP for Basildon; at the time of his death, he was MP for Southend West.
-He held no senior positions during his career but was described by journalist Nick Paton Walsh as an "instantly recognizable" member of the Conservative Party, and was knighted for his political and public service in 2015.
+David Amess was a long-serving politician who entered Parliament in 1983 as MP for Basildon; at the time of his death, he was MP for Southend West.
+He held no senior positions during his career but was described by journalist Nick Paton Walsh as an "instantly recognisable" member of the Conservative Party, and was knighted for his political and public service in 2015.
 He was a devout Catholic and a socially conservative politician who opposed abortion, supported capital punishment, and campaigned in favour of Brexit.
 He was a supporter of animal welfare and supported a ban on fox hunting.
 He also supported a campaign to award city status to Southend-on-Sea, the main town of his constituency.

-Amess's voting record on UK airstrikes in Syria as well as his membership with the Conservative Friends of Israel were later cited by Ali as motives for his murder.
-Ali said during police interviews that he had been influenced by the propaganda of Abu Mohammad al-Adnani, who had called on Muslims to attack people in their home countries who were deemed to be enemies of the Islamic State of Iraq and the Levant.
+Amess's voting record on UK airstrikes in Syria as well as his membership with the Conservative Friends of Israel (CFI) were later cited by Ali as motives for his murder.
+Ali said during police interviews that he had been influenced by the propaganda of militant leader Abu Mohammad al-Adnani, who had called on Muslims to attack people in their home countries who were deemed to be enemies of the Islamic State (IS).

-Following the 2016 murder of the Labour MP Jo Cox en route to a constituency surgery, the first such murder of a sitting MP since Ian Gow in 1990, Amess wrote in his 2020 autobiography that fears of similar attacks "rather spoilt the great British tradition of the people openly meeting their elected politicians", and that he had faced "nuisance from the odd member of the general public" and insecurity at his own home.
-MPs are protected by armed police within Parliament, with security tightened after the 2017 Westminster attack.
+This was the second killing of an MP in the 21st century, following the murder in June 2016 of the Labour MP Jo Cox, while en route to a constituency surgery.
+Amess wrote in his 2020 autobiography that fears of similar attacks "rather spoilt the great British tradition of the people openly meeting their elected politicians", and that he had faced "nuisance from the odd member of the general public" and insecurity at his own home.
+MPs are protected by armed police within Parliament, with security tightened following the 2017 Westminster attack.
 They are generally not given police protection during surgeries, and are normally accompanied by only one member of staff.
-After Cox's death, parliamentary spending on MPs' personal security rose from under £200,000 to £4.5 million in two years.
+Following Cox's death, parliamentary spending on MPs' personal security rose from under £200,000 to £4.5 million in two years.
 Amess's murder was the second killing of a British MP in five years and prompted renewed calls for better security.